vaimo/composer-patches/README.md

 ## Quick Start

-This example uses the simplest way that the plugin allows you to include a patch in your project and relies on embedded patch target information within the patch file.
-Other options target information definition options are available (based on defining it in JSON files).
+This example uses the simplest way that the plugin allows you to include a patch in your project and relies on embedded patch target information within the patch file (Alternatvely, same information can be provided in a JSON format either directly in package's composer.json or in a separate file that composer.json refers to).

 #### 1. composer.json